No Bake Nutella Pie

-- melted chocolate and toasted hazelnuts, for decorating
+- melted chocolate and toasted hazelnuts, optional for decorating

-- Prepare Oreo cookie crust according to recipe.
+- Make the crust.
+Prepare an Oreo cookie crust according to the recipe.
 Either refrigerate crust for 20 minutes or bake at 350 °F for 8 minutes and cool.

-- In a large mixing bowl, combine Nutella, mascarpone cheese, and salt.
+- Make the Nutella filling.
+While the crust chills or cools, prepare the filling.
+In a large mixing bowl, combine Nutella, mascarpone cheese, and salt.
 Beat on low speed using an electric mixer for 3-4 minutes, until fully combined.
 Increase the mixer speed to high and slowly pour in the heavy cream.
 Beat on high for an additional 2 to 3 minutes, until nutella mixture is light and fluffy.

-- Use a rubber spatula to scrape the filling into the prepared pie crust.
+- Assemble the pie.
+Use a rubber spatula to scrape the filling into the prepared pie crust.
 Smooth the top with the spatula.
 Decorate with drizzles of melted chocolate and chopped hazelnuts, if desired.

-- Refrigerate the pie for at least 3 hours, or up to 3 days, before serving.
+- Chill the pie.
+Refrigerate the pie for at least 3 hours, or up to 3 days, before serving.